hecc127/dynamicpdf-plugin/README.md

 1. Use `php artisan plugin:install Renatio.DynamicPDF` command.
 2. Use `composer require renatio/dynamicpdf-plugin` in project root.
-When you use this option you must run `php artisan october:migrate` after installation.
+When you use this option you must run `php artisan winter:up` after installation.

 ## PDF content